zkurtz/license_proliferator/README.md

 TODO: This code currently pre-pends inserted license text with "# " code commenting syntax.
-Some generalization is obviously needed to deal with various other commenting style
+Some generalization is obviously needed to deal with various other commenting styles

+RELATED WORK:
+[Many partial attempts have been made](https://stackoverflow.com/questions/151677/tool-for-adding-license-headers-to-source-files) to solve this problem.

 ## Installation